MicrosoftDocs/azure-devops-docs/docs/pipelines/release/artifacts.md

   automatically downloads all the artifacts in that release to the [agent](../agents/agents.md) where the deployment job runs.
   The procedure to download artifacts depends on the type of artifact.
-For example, Team Build artifacts are downloaded using an algorithm that downloads multiple files in parallel.
+For example, Azure Pipelines artifacts are downloaded using an algorithm that downloads multiple files in parallel.
 Git artifacts are downloaded using Git library functionality.
 For more details, see